-RECOMMENDED: Our complete Logan Square guide
+RECOMMENDED: Our complete guide to Logan Square

 Best Logan Square bars

 Brothers Chris and Calvin Marty bought the old Marble Bar and reopened it as Best Intentions.
 The dive bar charm remains, although the bar is a little sleeker and the drinks are much better.
 Settle into a table on the big back patio, or sidle up to the bar for minty Wondermint Malted shakes, shots of Angostura bitters (they're the only bar anywhere with the bitters on draft) and a list of well-made classics.
-Fill up on po'boys from chef Kevin Cowens.

 Nothing brings together the hip kids and blue-collar Chicagoans better than cheap alcohol, and this no-frills Logan Square dive across from the Fireside Bowl is living proof.
 Watch as the earnest mustaches of Blackhawks and Sox fans mingle amiably with ironically bearded Black Keys and White Stripes fans.
 And if that gets dull, just head to the back for a 75-cent game of pool.